vijaypepakayala27/Chat-Bot-using-Python-Flask/README.md

 ## Notes

 - Make sure to handle your OpenAI API key securely.
-- This application is meant for educational purposes and may require modifications for production use.
+- This application is meant for testing purposes and may require modifications for production use.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.